By Andrew Andrews

 This month, pass up that suburban nostalgia tour and head to The Public for Hundred Days instead, for new inspiration to treasure each moment like it’s your last.
 Because one day, after all, it will be—and you never really know when that is.

-Andrew Andrews attended Hundred Days at The Public Theater in New York on Thursday, January 5, 2017 @ 8:00pm to write this review.
+Andrew Andrews attended Hundred Days at The Public Theater in Manhattan on Thursday, January 5, 2017 @ 8:00pm to write this review.